tinacms/tina.io/content/guides/gatsby/adding-tina/project-setup.md

 gatsby new gatsby-starter-blog https://github.com/gatsbyjs/gatsby-starter-blog
 ```

 This will create a new blog starter in the `gatsby-starter-blog` directory.
-Navigate to the project directory and run `gatsby develop` to start the website in dev mode.
+Navigate to the project directory and run `yarn develop` to start the website in dev mode.

 ```bash
 cd gatsby-starter-blog